top of page

 Why it is needed

-Dye Penetrant Inspection (DPI), also called Liquid or Penetrant Testing (PT), is one of the oldest and simplest NDT methods, Liquid penetrant inspection is used to detect any surface discontinuities such as cracks, porosity, incomplete fusion, and flaws in welded joints.
-Dye Penetrant Testing can be used on a range of materials from Carbon Steel, Stainless Steel, Copper, Brass, Aluminum and certain Plastics.
+Dye Penetrant Inspection (DPI), also called Liquid or Penetrant Testing (PT), is one of the oldest and simplest NDT methods.
+Liquid penetrant inspection is used to detect surface discontinuities such as cracks, porosity, incomplete fusion, and flaws in welded joints.
+Dye Penetrant Testing can be used on a range of materials, including Carbon Steel, Stainless Steel, Copper, Brass, Aluminum, and certain Plastics.

 What is involved

-The first step in Liquid Penetrant Inspection is to thoroughly clean the surface to be inspected and to make the test area is free from oil, grease, water, paint, and other contaminants that may prevent liquid penetrant from entering any flaws.
-Next, a red visible or fluorescent dye liquid penetrant is applied to the part by spraying, brushing or immersing in a penetrant bath.
+The first step in Liquid Penetrant Inspection is to thoroughly clean the surface to be inspected and make the test area free from oil, grease, water, paint, and other contaminants that may prevent the liquid penetrant from entering any flaws.
+Next, a red, visible, or fluorescent dye liquid penetrant is applied to the part by spraying, brushing, or immersing it in a penetrant bath.
 The liquid penetrant is left on the surface for a sufficient time to allow as much penetrant as possible to seep into any defects.

-After the dwell time has elapsed, the excess liquid penetrant is removed from the surface with a lint free cloth and a thin layer of developer is applied to the part to assist in drawing the penetrant trapped in any flaws back to the surface where they will be visible and the part can then be inspected for any defects or discontinuities.
+After the dwell time has elapsed, the excess liquid penetrant is removed from the surface with a lint-free cloth, and a thin layer of developer is applied to the part to assist in drawing the penetrant trapped in any flaws back to the surface, where they will be visible.
+The part can then be inspected for any defects or discontinuities.

 Magnetic Particle Inspection (MPI)